 Toni Graham took both her MA in English and her MFA in creative writing at San Francisco State University.
 Her collection of short stories, The Daiquiri Girls, won the Grace Paley Short Fiction Award from the Association of Writers and Writing Programs (AWP) and was published by the University of Massachusetts Press in 1998.
 She has also been the winner of the California Short Story Award and the Herbert Wilner Award for Short Fiction, and has received a Pushcart Prize citation.
 Her second book, Waiting for Elvis, was published in 2005 by Leapfrog Press and won the John Gardner Book Award in 2006.
-The Suicide Club, her third collection of short stories, won the 2014 Flannery O'Connor Prize and will be published in 2015 by University of Georgia Press.
+The Suicide Club, her third collection of short stories, won the 2014 Flannery O'Connor Prize and was published in 2015 by University of Georgia Press.
 She is editor-in-chief and fiction editor of Oklahoma State University's literary magazine, the Cimarron Review.

 Lisa Lewis (program director) was educated at the Iowa Writers Workshop (MFA) and the University of Houston (PhD).
 She has received awards from the American Poetry Review, Crazyhorse, and the Missouri Review, as well as a Pushcart Prize, and her poems appear in two editions of Best American Poetry.
 Her books are The Unbeliever (Brittingham Prize), Silent Treatment (National Poetry Series), Story Box (Poetry West Chapbook Contest), Vivisect (New Issues Press), Burned House with Swimming Pool (Dream Horse Press), winner of the American Poetry Journal prize, and The Body Double, forthcoming in 2015 as a winner of the Georgetown Review Poetry Manuscript Contest.
 In 2011 she was awarded a fellowship from the National Endowment for the Arts.
 She serves as poetry editor of the Cimarron Review.